kanak1-2/grand-research-store-market-insights/1302/Nasal_Strips_and_Dilators_Market.md

- <p><strong>Increasing Prevalence of Sleep Disorders</strong>: A growing number of individuals suffering from snoring and sleep apnea are increasingly turning to nasal strips and dilators as effective solutions for improving airflow.</p>
+ <p><strong>Rising Prevalence of Respiratory Issues</strong>: The increasing number of people diagnosed with snoring, sleep apnea, allergies, and sinusitis has fueled the demand for products that offer relief from these conditions.</p>